God’s Grace Resources

 Maturity In Christ

-Maturity in Christ means we have become “adult sons,” occupied with Christ.
-Occupation with Christ is living life in the Grace Place, filled with the Holy Spirit on a consistent basis, by the consistent volitional exercise of 1 John 1:9 (if and when necessary), and the inculcation of Bible doctrine.
-The ascent to spiritual maturity involves the literal transformation from…
+Maturity In Christ Maturity in Christ means we have become “adult sons,” occupied with Christ.
+Occupation with Christ is living life in the Grace Place, filled with the Holy Spirit on a consistent basis, by the consistent volitional exercise of 1 John 1:9 (if and when necessary), and the inculcation of Bible doctrine The ascent to spiritual maturity involves the…

 Continue reading

-The grace place is “occupation with Christ,” (communion or fellowship) which reaches its full potential at spiritual maturity.
+Grace Place, Your The grace place is “occupation with Christ,” (communion or fellowship) which reaches its full potential at spiritual maturity.
 Spiritual maturity should be every believer’s goal/objective.
 There is no sweeter place than occupation with our Savior in the grace place.
 Living in fellowship with the Lord is a life lived in resting faith (Reference Faith and Faith-Rest).
-Occupation with Christ should…
+Occupation…

 Continue reading